GPY Legal Disclaimer

 The information on this website includes certain “forward looking information” or “forward-looking statements” within the meaning of applicable Canadian securities legislation.
 Forward-looking statements can generally be identified by the use of forward-looking terminology such as “plans”, “expects”, “budget”, “scheduled”, “estimates”, “forecasts”, “intends”, “anticipates”, “believes”, or variations of such words and phrases or state that certain actions, events or results “may”, “could”, “would”, “might” or “will be taken”, “occur” or “be achieved”.
-All statements other than statements of historical fact that address activities, events or other developments that Golden Predator Mining Corp. expects or anticipates will or may occur in the future on the Brewery Creek project or the 3 Acres project are forward-looking statements.
-Forward-looking statements may include, without limitation, statements with respect to the timing of planned resumption of mining and processing activities at the Brewery Creek project, the future availability or continued availability of all necessary permits for future mining and processing activities at the Brewery Creek mine; the support of stake-holders to mining projects including Yukon government, first nations; the test results of alternative non-cyanide recovery methods being indicative of results at scale; the extent, direction and pattern of mineralization; the potential for locating gold deposits that are economic; the size and grade of any deposits; anticipated recovery rates from proposed drill programs and assays results; the potential for continuity between mining zones; any similarity in exploration results from other mining projects that are considered comparable including stratigraphic structure; the existence of stratigraphic breaks as anticipated; thickness of veins and anticipated recoveries; the existence of high-grade gold deposits associated with stratigraphic layers and high angle veins; that exploration may locate district scale opportunities; the future price of commodities; the estimation of mineral resources; the realization of mineral resource estimates; success of exploration activities; permitting time lines for any expansion to mining areas covered under existing permits; currency fluctuations; requirements for additional capital; government regulation of mining operations; environmental risks; unanticipated reclamation expenses; title disputes or claims; limitations on insurance coverage; regulatory approvals and other statements with respect to activities on the Brewery Creek project or the 3 Aces project.
+All statements other than statements of historical fact that address activities, events or other developments that Golden Predator Mining Corp. expects or anticipates will or may occur in the future on the Brewery Creek project are forward-looking statements.
+Forward-looking statements may include, without limitation, statements with respect to the timing of planned resumption of mining and processing activities at the Brewery Creek project, the future availability or continued availability of all necessary permits for future mining and processing activities at the Brewery Creek mine; the support of stake-holders to mining projects including Yukon government, First Nation Governments, the extent, direction and pattern of mineralization; the potential for locating gold deposits that are economic; the size and grade of any deposits; anticipated recovery rates from proposed drill programs and assays results; the potential for continuity between mining zones; any similarity in exploration results from other mining projects that are considered comparable including stratigraphic structure; the existence of stratigraphic breaks as anticipated; thickness of veins and anticipated recoveries; the existence of high-grade gold deposits associated with stratigraphic layers and high angle veins; that exploration may locate district scale opportunities; the future price of commodities; the estimation of mineral resources; the realization of mineral resource estimates; success of exploration activities; permitting time lines for any expansion to mining areas covered under existing permits; currency fluctuations; requirements for additional capital; government regulation of mining operations; environmental risks; unanticipated reclamation expenses; title disputes or claims; limitations on insurance coverage; regulatory approvals and other statements with respect to activities on the Brewery Creek project.

 Cautionary Note to U.S. Investors Concerning Resource Estimates: